 Forty years after the eruption, memories and scars feel fresh.
 Drive to the Johnston Ridge Observatory viewpoint, just five miles from the crater, and you'll be in the heart of the blast zone, where fallen trees lie like signposts pointing away from the explosion.
 The classic cone-shaped peak is now a horseshoe-shaped crater.
 From this view, it's easy to imagine the moment when the north side collapsed.
 After pondering that history, you can immerse yourself in the present life of the mountain with a short hike down the Boundary Trail, where lupine, Indian paintbrush, and other signs of life have slowly invaded a land of ash and pumice.

 The towns near St. Helens survived and thrived.
 Castle Rock, Washington, a 50-mile drive west from Johnston Ridge, packs a lot of activities into a small town.
-You can sip local vintages at Mt.
-St. Helens Cellars or head downtown for a cup of locally roasted coffee and a good read at Vault Books & Brew.
+You can head downtown for a cup of locally roasted coffee and a good read at Vault Books & Brew.
 The Mount St. Helens Visitor Center on Spirit Lake Memorial Highway just outside Castle Rock showcases the mountain with huge viewing windows and a step-in model of a volcano.
 Take the short boardwalk trail through duck-filled wetlands and you'll get some fresh views of St. Helens, a mountain with an amazing past and uncertain future.

 Yellowstone Caldera, Wyoming